Do I need to do anything to access the lower offer?

 Someone else from my school has been given a contextual offer but I haven’t; why is there a difference?

 While we do take school data into account when considering contextual offers, school data is not the only criteria we use.
 Other information on your application is also taken into account.
 Therefore people attending your school may (for example) live in a different postcode area, which could entitle them to a contextual offer.
 Find out more about the criteria used to assess an applicant’s eligibility for a contextual offer.

 I believe my school meets the criteria for a contextual offer but I haven’t received a contextual offer.

 If you have checked your school eligibility but believe that the information we have is incorrect, please contact us at firstname.lastname@example.org with evidence of your school’s eligibility and your UCAS ID and we will investigate.
 Please note that we use the most up to date government statistics at the start of each academic cycle.
 Our schools data is updated annually, therefore those schools which are new or which have changed name may not always be captured in the dataset.

 If I do get a contextual offer, what will my new offer be?

 Contextual offers vary by department and by course.
-Your new offer will be up to 2 grades lower than the Standard Offer (e.g. AAB rather than AAA).
+Your new offer will have reduced academic conditions compared with the standard entry requirements.
+The Contextual Offer will will be up to 2 grades lower than the Standard Offer (e.g. AAB rather than AAA) or will remove an additional requirement (e.g. the removal of the STEP requirement for a Mathematics offer).
 Contextual offers are set by Departments to ensure that the offer takes into account the educational disadvantage experienced by an applicant while also retaining the standard required to successfully undertake the course.
 Therefore the applicant does not choose the subjects in which the grade reduction is made.

 I have changed schools between KS4 and KS5 and my new school isn’t on the list, could I still be eligible for a contextual offer?